-Think pharmacies are only about antibiotics and condoms?
+Think pharmacies are only about antibiotics and cold medicines?
 Think again.

 You can get vaccinations, blood pressure readings, specially packaged medications and many other perks.
 In some cities you can even see a doctor in the drugstore.
 How convenient is that if it turns out you need a prescription?